microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 If you are working on any of the default Emmet-enabled file types (html, haml, jade, slim, xml, xsl, css, scss, sass, less and stylus), you will see Emmet abbreviation expansions in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.

-To get Emmet suggestions in a file type that is not enabled for Emmet by default, use the setting `emmet.includeLanguages`.
+To get Emmet suggestions in a file type that is not enabled for Emmet by default, use the [setting](/docs/getstarted/settings.md) `emmet.includeLanguages`.

 Read more on this new setting in the section on [Emmet Configuration](#emmet-configuration).

+> Note: You might have used `emmet.syntaxProfiles` previously to map new file types.
+Please use the new setting `emmet.includeLanguages` from VS Code 1.15 onwards instead.
+The `emmet.syntaxProfiles` should be solely used for customizing the final output.

 ## Using custom Emmet snippets

-To use custom snippets, snippets need to be defined in a json file named `snippets.json`.
+Custom Emmet snippets need to be defined in a json file named `snippets.json`.
 The `emmet.extensionsPath` setting should have the path to the directory containing this file.

 Below is an example for the contents of this `snippets.json` file.